 When working this section, you insert your lace pattern.
 I only put the lace pattern on what would become the top edge, because as many of you know, I am, how you say, a Lazy Knitter.

-not a Lazy Knitter, you can do your lace pattern the whole way round.
+If you are not a Lazy Knitter, you can do your lace pattern the whole way round.

 I then increased gradually over the next 60 rows, bringing the stitch count up to 51.